 top of page

-Our researches are on both fundamental and applied aspects in tailor-made organometallic compounds, structured hybrid materials and catalysis.
-Work involves synthesis, testing and characterization of novel organometallic compounds for a wide range of applications, particularly in the areas of both green homogeneous and heterogeneous catalysis (including surface organometallic chemistry (SOMC) and establishing structure activity/reactivity-relationship studies), as well as for medical imaging.
+Our research focuses on both fundamental and applied aspects of tailor-made organometallic compounds, structured hybrid materials, and catalysis.
+This involves the synthesis, testing, and characterization of novel organometallic compounds for a wide range of applications, particularly in green homogeneous and heterogeneous catalysis and structure-activity/reactivity relationship studies, as well as medical imaging.

 Our current research is also extended now on developing functionalized macrocyclic ligands for stabilizing the traditionally less used radiometals (titanium-45, for instance) for the positron emission tomography (PET) imaging.